WHAT IS SPIRALING?

 4. It makes students more confident in their abilities.
 The more my students practice with games, the more confident they get on their tests and quizzes.
-They even may start participating more in class discussions.
+They even start participating more in class discussions.
+Yay!

 5. Using games to spiral makes it fun!
 Making it fun is the key.
 If students WANT to play, then everyone wins!
 They ask to play when they finish their work early, they ask to take a game to lunch, they even ask to play during indoor recess!
 I mean, really, what more could a teacher want?!

 ➽Whole Class: Teacher breaks students up into groups and then gives each group the same game or activity.
 Or each group has a different activity and then you have the students rotate around to the different stations throughout the class period or throughout the week.
 This would be great for a review day before a test.
 I like to use different stations.
 One is usually our current topic, one for multiplication facts, and two stations of spiraled topics that I want to refresh in their minds.

 I also use task cards a lot here, too.
 Task cards are great because you can pretty much put them with any game and you have a brand new way to use them.
 Put them with Candyland as the cards and students must answer correct to pick a card or put them with a mini basketball game where they get to shoot for bonus points if they get the answer correct.
 Or check out some of my task cards (Click here to see my task cards.) that come with game boards and all you need is a die and games pieces and you’re all set.